 Checking account with debit card

 Your student needs a checking account to pay tuition, buy books and, of course, for late night pizza runs.
 Our free checking account has no monthly fees, no direct deposit requirement, and is accessible both online and from a mobile app.
 Plus, your child will have access to 30,000 free ATMs.
-So, no matter if your child is looking at community college or has an eye on a big university – you know they won’t waste money on fees.
+So, no matter if your child is looking at community college or has their eye on a big university – you know they won’t waste money on fees.

 As a 1st United member, you’ll be able to set up recurring transfers to your child’s 1st United checking account online or by phone – you can even make deposits directly from your paycheck.
 Transferring money in a pinch is easy too.
 You can do it online or through your mobile phone and funds will be immediately available to your child.